Federal Reserve policymakers increasingly divided on way ahead, minutes show

 By Lindsay Dunsmuir and Jason Lange

-WASHINGTON, Oct 9 (Reuters) - Most Federal Reserve policymakers supported the need for an interest rate cut in September, minutes of the central bank's last policy meeting showed, but they remained divided on the path ahead for monetary policy.
+WASHINGTON, Oct 9 (Reuters) - Most Federal Reserve policymakers supported the need for an interest rate cut in September, minutes of the central bank's last policy meeting showed, but they remain increasingly divided on the path ahead for monetary policy.

-The readout of the meeting, released on Wednesday, also showed that the Fed agreed it would soon need to discuss increasing the size of its balance sheet following ructions in short-term money markets.
-Fed Chair Jerome Powell announced an imminent expansion of the central bank's assets on Tuesday.
+The readout of the meeting, released on Wednesday, also showed that the Fed agreed it would soon need to discuss whether to increase the size of its balance sheet following ructions in short-term money markets.

 Fed policymakers at the Sept.
 17-18 meeting decided, in a 7-3 vote, to lower the benchmark overnight lending rate by a quarter percentage point to between 1.75% and 2%.